Limits

 where the symbol “-” above 0 indicates values on the left of 0.

-Whether the values of x that are extremely close to 0 are from the left of 0 or the right of 0, the limit of the function is not a certain number.
-Instead, as x approaches 0 from the left or right, the value of f(x) = 8/x tends to become an extremely large or extremely small value.
+Whether the values of x that are incredibly close to 0 are from the left or the right of 0, the limit of the function is not a specific number.
+Instead, as x approaches 0 from the left or right, f(x) = 8/x tends to become extremely large or small.
 Thus, we can conclude that the limit of this function does not exist

-In short, if the functional value as x approaches a certain value is not a single number, then we can state that the limit is non-existent.
+In short, if the functional value as x approaches a specific value is not a single number, then we can state that the limit is non-existent.

 Our example above,